 PILF (Public Interest Law Foundation) – Lunchtime Speaker Series 2009-10.
 Speakers representing a broad array of public interest legal organizations engage students in discussion of critical issues in their respective fields.

-Each academic year, students are provided with opportunities to attend or participate in various public interest programs and conferences including: Equal Works Public Interest Conference and Career Fair and Legal Aid Society clinics.
+Each academic year, students are provided with opportunities to attend or participate in various public interest programs and conferences including: Equal Works Public Interest Conference and Career Fair and Community Legal Aid and The Legal Aid Society of Cleveland clinics.

 Public Interest Speaker Series – www.law.ua.edu/pubinterest/